Synthesis of epitaxial TaO$_2$ thin films on Al$_2$O$_3$ by suboxide molecular-beam epitaxy and thermal laser epitaxy: Experiment

 \Cref{fig:TLE_GrowthDiagram} summarizes the results from pressure and $T_\text{sub}$ sweeps during TLE growth parameter optimization.
 At an oxygen partial pressure of \SI{1.5E-2}{\Torr}, we identify a transition from the growth of epitaxial \ce{TaO2} to \ce{Ta2O5}.
 The formation of the desired epitaxial \ce{TaO2} is observed for $T_\text{sub}$ below \SI{1200}{\celsius} and pressures between \SI{3.75E-3}{\Torr} $<p \text{O}_2$ < \SI{1.5E-2}{\Torr}.
 Among the \ce{TaO2} samples, the XRD rocking curve full width at half maximum is narrowest for the film grown at $T_\text{sub} =$ \SI{1200}{\celsius} and widest for the sample grown at $T_\text{sub} =$ \SI{800}{\celsius}.
 At $T_\text{sub} >$ \SI{1200}{\celsius}, the films start to show metallic tantalum until $T_\text{sub}$ > \SI{1400}{\celsius} where only tantalum metal is observed.
 Conversely, at low $T_\text{sub}$ and low oxygen pressures, the films become partially amorphous.
 The growth diagram in Fig. \ref{fig:TLE_GrowthDiagram} indicates that the high tantalum flux achieved in TLE promotes the stabilization of the intermediate \ce{Ta^{4+}} oxidation state.
 While the fully oxidized \ce{Ta^{5+}} state is accessible under elevated oxygen partial pressures, the high tantalum flux in TLE likely exceeds the available oxidant supply within the regime where \ce{TaO2} is formed.
 This imbalance between metal and oxygen flux limits complete oxidation, favoring the formation of the intermediate \ce{Ta^{4+}} state.
 The emergence of metallic tantalum at higher $T_\text{sub}$ further supports this interpretation, as the diminished oxygen chemical potential at elevated $T_\text{sub}$ reduces the system's capacity to fully oxidize the incoming metal flux.

 Taken together, these observations underscore the delicate interplay between thermodynamic and kinetic factors in TLE.
 Nevertheless, we reproducibly identify a relatively broad window for the epitaxial growth of \ce{TaO2} thin films using this technique.
+Supporting XRD data is provided in the Supplementary Material. \Cref{fig:XRD_TLE_c-plane} shows XRD of TLE-grown \ce{TaO2} (100) on $c$-plane sapphire.
+Notably, this was achieved without the use of a buffer layer in contrast to the work of \citet{Muraoka2016}. \Cref{fig:XRD_MBE_TLE} presents a comparison of MBE- and TLE-grown \ce{TaO2} (101) on $r$-plane sapphire, indicating that both techniques can lead to \ce{TaO2} with a single orientation, i.e., free of twins.